Concepts

 participant VPN_DNS as VPN DNS (10.8.0.1)

-participant Ipset as ipset kpbr4_my-domains
+participant Ipset as ipset kpbr4_my_domains

 participant Firewall